galeone/dynamic-training-bench/README.md

 `train` and `validation` folders contain the logs, used by Tensorboard to display in the same graphs train and validation metrics.

-The `best` folder, contains one single checkpoint file that is the model with the highest quality obtained during the training phase.
+The `best` folder contains one single checkpoint file that is the model with the highest quality obtained during the training phase.

 This model is used at the end of the training process to add a line to the `test_results.txt` and `validation_results.txt` files.

-The `test_results.txt` file, contains the results of the evaluation of the best model on the test set, whilst the validation results contains the same result but for the validation set.
+The `test_results.txt` file contains the results of the evaluation of the best model on the test set, whilst the `validation_results.txt` contains the same result but for the validation set.

 Moreover, is possible to run the evaluation of any checkpoint file (in the `log/<MODEL>` folder or in the `log/<MODEL>/best` folder) using the `evaluate_classifier.py` (`evaluate_autoencoder.py`) script.